cybershoe/devday-mongo101-labs/docs/README.md

 > [!TIP]
 > The earlier labs will be very step-by-step and involve either pre-written code or copying and pasting commands.
 Later labs will require more independent problem solving.
 This is by design.
 Feel free to refer back to earlier labs if you need a refresher on a certain tool or command, or ask your neighbour or lab facilitator for pointers.
 No one is keeping score; we're here to learn and explore together.

+> [!NOTE]
+> These labs are a 101-level introduction to basic MongoDB operations.
+If you already have some experience working with MongoDB, feel free to go off-script and explore the lab environment on your own.
+Each lab environment is its own isolated cluster; you won't accidentally break anybody elses labs.